Pension income planning

 • Your retirement planning is now complete – have a party and enjoy the rest of your life!

-• Non-advised service – Your pension income specialist will give you all the information you need to make your own decisions, including answering your questions and providing illustrations of whichever income options you are interested in.
+• Non-advised service – your retirement income specialist will give you all the information you need to make your own decisions, including answering your questions and providing illustrations of whichever income options you are interested in.

-• Advised service – If you’d prefer more assistance in reaching in a decision, an Age Partnership financial pension adviser can work with you to understand your situation and advise you on which pension income options might be best suited to you.
+• Advised service – if you’d prefer more assistance in reaching a decision, an Age Partnership financial pension adviser can work with you to understand your situation and advise you on which pension income options might be best suited to you.

 Did you find this information helpful?